antigravitypajamas/liminal-horror-character-sheet/README.md

 ## Upcoming work
 - Clear validation messaging
-- Finishing work on Notes (e.g., XSS prevention, Preview mode, etc.)
+- Finishing work on Notes (e.g., XSS prevention, etc.)
 - Disabling inventory slots when Fatigued
 - Dark theme
 - Status notifications (e.g., you are reduced to 0 HP, a toastr message will appear to prompt you to roll a d20 for fallout, etc.)